Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Flag Kernels

-Flag kernels are a particular case of product kernels.
+\begin{proof}[Proof of Theorem \ref{main thm PK} for flag kernels] Flag kernels on a direct product space form a subalgebra of product kernels.
 By Theorem \ref{main thm PK}, our new inverse kernel $L$ is thus a product kernel.
-We need to show that $L$ is in fact a flag kernel.
-To prove that $L$ satisfies the growth condition \eqref{GC FK} for flag kernels, we make a reduction using appropriate dilations.
+To show that $L$ is in fact a flag kernel, we make a reduction using appropriate dilations.